Saiyan543/Commune---Backend/README.md

 Shifts are assigned, but can be dropped by either party. shifts cant be updated to add someone, they can just use whatsapp.
 Again this isn't an Event-Managment app.
 It does one thing (if that).

+But yeah it's not quite done yet

 # General Stuff
 I wanted to make everything super functional but doing with while everything with asyncronous was just to annoying.
+I basically just encapulated flow control in Generic and Enumerable <Generic> extensions.
+For example:

+  list<int> result = await someDatabaselistValue

+  if(result is null)
+    return an Empty list<int>()
+ --- becomes ---
+  return result.ResultOrEmpty()

+  RabbitMq is set up pretty much just to carry a creat or delete command to the other databases, with along with the global Id for each user.

+  ah jeez what else.

+ oh yeah, theres a lot that is configured but not implemented, so JWT works, but havent yet put the [Authorize] attributes on the api controllers, sorta trivial stuff. same with response cacheing, middleware modelstate validation, it's all there though.

+  There are inconsistenties though, like i feel (btw if it hasn't come across, please know, that I know, that still know fuck all about good design) there bits that     could be tighter, consistent naming conventions, more sensible folder structures, etc. idk, once i finish it, and finish documenting it, I'll worry about that.